traghav/commeta/README.md

 })();
 ```
 Click on the &#128196;
 when on a website and this should open a comment box.
+(Give it a few seconds.
+Thanks.)

+## But Why?

+Aha, I do have a better [answer](http://raghav.website/commeta) than *"Why not?!"*.

+## Some other things

-Credits to Zach Will's [Flask template](github.com/zachwill/flask_heroku) to get me started.
+Credits to Zach Will's [Flask template](https://github.com/zachwill/flask_heroku) to get me started.

+Feel free to contribute or raise issues.

+MIT License.